marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 {% endhighlight %}

 ## The Event class
-Is a simple Pojo object that will be used by Jsonb to serialize and deserialize the request and the answer of the Rest service and will be stored by the EventService.
+Is a simple Pojo object that will be used by Jsonb to serialize and deserialize the request and the respones of the Rest service and will be stored by the EventService.
 It contains all the information of an Event and some annotations that can be used by quarkus-hibernate-validator to validate the bean.

 {% highlight java %}
 public class Event {